Consumer Medicine Information

 Tell your doctor if you drink alcohol.

-Alcohol may change the effects of Paxam and may even cause you to have epileptic fits.
+Alcohol may change the effects of PAXAM and may even cause you to have an epileptic

 Taking other medicines